 That is a difficult question as it only takes one key person to go to the loo via the bar and the schedule is out of the window.
-I advise that you average the groups at 5 mins each.
-It may seem a long time but it really does take that long to heard cats and all couples are surprised at how long they take and the one thing you forget…..
+I advise that you average the groups at 5 minutes each.
+It may seem a long time but it really does take that long to herd cats and all couples are surprised at how long they take and the one thing you forget…..

 You are in every single one!

 I’d forgive you if you think I hate photographing the groups at a wedding, I really don’t.
 In fact, they can be great fun if everyone is prepared.
 Different locations, lighting, poses.
 If you want to avoid the lines of people, give time, we photographers usually fall into lines for speed.
 10 groups at a wedding can easily hit 50 mins and when they are over you’ll have had enough for a bit and need a break, trust me.
 Usually, a 2-hour window is left for the “cocktail hour” To many times I am left with 40 minutes to squeeze in the candid shots and bridal portraits (let’s face it, the bride and groom are kind of important), enough yes but it would be great to have more to relax into it like those long morning coffees when you do manage to get up early….. so worth the effort.